flobz/psa_car_controller/README.md

      ``python3 server.py -f test.json -c charge_config1.json``

-     At the first launch you will receive a SMS and you will be asked to give it and also give your pin code (the four-digit code that your use on the android app).
+     At the first launch you will receive an SMS, and you will be asked to give it and also give your pin code (the four-digit code that your use on the android app).
      If it failed you can remove the file otp.bin and retry.

      You can see all options available with :